 Whether you use it for four square or kickball, never underestimate the power of a ball to keep kids playing outdoors.

 These Jenga pieces are huge, so playing outdoors would be a good idea.

 Take Jenga to the next level with this giant set that measures 18.5 inches high.

-20. Run Through the Sprinkler or Take a Dip in the Pool
+20. Play With a Water Table, Run Through the Sprinkler or Take a Dip in the Pool

-With so many fun sprinkler toys and mini inflatable pools, who wouldn’t want to get in on the fun?
+With so many fun water tables, sprinkler toys, and mini inflatable pools, who wouldn’t want to get in on the fun?

 For around $30, this giant unicorn sprinkler provides hours of entertainment—so it's totally worth the room it takes up in your yard.